Layr-Labs/eigensdk-go/README.md

 ## EigenSDK
-This SDK provides a set of primitive Go modules for developing AVSs used in EigenLayer.
+This SDK provides a set of primitive Go modules for developing AVSs on EigenLayer.

 ## Installation
 ```